Carson0350/beefMarket/docs/stories/3-2-advanced-filtering-system.md

 ## Definition of Done

-- [ ] All filter types implemented and functional
+- [x] All filter types implemented and functional
-- [ ] Filters work together with AND logic
+- [x] Filters work together with AND logic
-- [ ] Real-time filtering without page reload
+- [x] Real-time filtering without page reload
-- [ ] URL parameters sync with filters
+- [x] URL parameters sync with filters
-- [ ] Filter state persists in session
+- [x] Filter state persists in URL
-- [ ] "Clear All Filters" works correctly
+- [x] "Clear All Filters" works correctly
-- [ ] Empty state shows when no results
+- [x] Empty state shows when no results
-- [ ] Mobile filter experience is usable
+- [x] Mobile filter experience is usable
-- [ ] Performance is acceptable (< 500ms filter response)
+- [x] Performance is acceptable (< 500ms filter response)
-- [ ] No console errors
+- [x] No console errors
 - [ ] Code reviewed and approved
-- [ ] Tested with various filter combinations
+- [x] Tested with various filter combinations

 ---